12-Week Memoir/Novel Workshop

 No worries!
 This is a no-pressure workshop and you can absolutely choose to go at your own pace.
 The goal is to have fun, practice being disciplined, and write as much as YOU are capable of.
-For some, that will mean fast-drafting their whole book in 90 days.
+For some, that will mean fast-drafting their whole book throughout the workshop.
 For others, it may mean writing half their book in that time.
 For others, they might complete a chapter outline, plus all of Act I.

 Either way, this workshop will give you the tools you need so that once the course is over, you will know exactly how to finish and have a plan to complete your rough draft at a pace that is sustainable for you.

 What type of feedback will I get on my writing?

 The feedback you will receive from both me and the other students is all verbal feedback given in a positive light.
 The goal of this class is to keep writing without looking back.
 That part comes later – in the revision process.